What Buyers Need to Know About PricingPricing Guide for Sellers

 ForSaleByOwner.com offers a Real-Time Home Value Estimator that you can fine-tune to reflect the conditions and specifics of your neighborhood.
-For $40 — 10% of the cost of a full appraisal — you can use this report to:
+This tool will allow you to:

 A realty agent will offer to do a Comparative Market Analysis (CMA) to identify the current market value of your house.
 Of course, a free CMA is a marketing tool to encourage you to list your home with that agent, so the agent will present evidence that the CMA supports a higher asking price.
 If you list with the agent, then she will pressure you to ‘listen to the market’ and lower your price - undermining the value of her own CMA.

 The most reliable estimate of home value is an appraisal conducted by a licensed appraiser who is familiar with your neighborhood.
 The Real-Time Home Value Estimator provides valuable context for making last-minute improvements and estimating your equity.
 However, your buyer’s lender will require an appraisal.
 We recommend that you order up an appraisal and then set your price accordingly.
 This will enable you to reach a sale price that is very likely to be accepted by the lender from the get-go.

 Agents and appraisers are not the only sources of home value estimates.
 Here are three additional sources that can provide valuable context for setting the listing price of your home.

 This index compares the actual sale price of recently sold houses to the last sale prices of those same houses.
 However, it does not include improvements that may have increased the value of the properties.